 At its sixth meeting, in decision BS-VI/3

 on Capacity-Building, the COP-MOP adopted a framework and action plan aimed at advancing the implementation of the capacity-building components of the Strategic Plan.
 The indicators, results and activities linked to outcome (iii) above as adopted in the capacity-building action plan are available in the annex to the decision.

-In response to the requests of the COP-MOP regarding the detection and identification of LMOs and with the view to achieving the relevant objectives of the strategic plan, the Secretariat organized a series of discussions
+In response to the requests of the COP-MOP regarding the detection and identification of LMOs and with the view to achieving the relevant objectives of the strategic plan, the Secretariat organized a series of online discussions and a workshop

 under the Network of Laboratories for the Detection and Identification of LMOs develop a strategy to address Parties’ needs regarding detection and identification of LMOs to be presented as a set of recommendations for consideration of the COP-MOP at its seventh meeting.
 Information on past discussions is available through the "past activities" tabs on the left.

 In considering the progress made by the Network at their seventh meeting, the COP-MOP, in their decision BS-VII/10